PLEASE READ IMPORTANT RACE INFORMATION

-Managers will need to fill in the Information Sheet (names of racers, brief details of them and the school) and hand it in to the Race Office for use by then commentator.
+Managers will need to fill in the Information Sheet (names of racers, brief details of them and the school) and hand it in to the Race Office for use by the

 Managers will need to notify the Race Secretary of any team changes due to illness etc. The names and dates of birth of replacements must be supplied.